EADS to continue to work with Germany on scrapped drone deal

-FRANKFURT/BERLIN (Reuters) - European aerospace and defence group EADS EAD.PA and partner Northrop Grumman (NOC.N) say they will continue to work with the German government on a drone project that Berlin canceled earlier this month.
+FRANKFURT/BERLIN, May 27 (Reuters) - European aerospace and defence group EADS and partner Northrop Grumman say they will continue to work with the German government on a drone project that Berlin cancelled earlier this month.

 Germany scrapped the plans to purchase and modify Euro Hawk reconnaissance drones because of the cost of meeting standards required to win aviation approval.